 My eldest son at first thought they sounded so gross.
-He ended up eating more of them than my daughter.
+Therefore he ended up eating more of them than my daughter.
 He also looking forward to the next time I make them.
 My husband wasn’t home and he is still afraid to try them but I am going to have to do it again.
-This time I will be sure he tries at least a bite.
+Hence, this time I will be sure he tries at least a bite.
 My middle son wasn’t home either so doing this again will be a must.

 These are great for birthday parties but I would say serve them up fresh!
 Just be careful because of course the oil is hot.
-Make sure to keep the oil from where it cannot splash or spill onto someone.
+Additionally, make sure to keep the oil from where it cannot splash or spill onto someone.
 Here at the Texas State Fair they fry EVERYTHING.
-Even butter and bacon.
+Hence, even butter and bacon.
 Now, I am not so sure about the butter but I am thinking about trying bacon in pancake batter fried.
 Would you eat it?
 What’s your favorite fried food?
 I’ll give you mine.
-It’s fried alligator.
+Above all it’s fried alligator.
 YUM!

 Oreos dipped in pancake batter, deep fried, and then topped with powdered sugar.